 (Please click on the picture above/right to enlarge for a better view)

 These three factors have the most affect in Redox Balance Maintenance in Aquariums and ALL are important

 IMPORTANT!
-There are many sellers such as via Amazon and other discounters that have attempted to get on the Wonder Shell bandwagon sell clearance Wonder Shells [as a the genuine product is one of the best methods to provide mineral Cations to balance Redox], it is worthy of note that Wonder Shells lose their Cation charge slowly, so purchasing clearance product to save a few pennies or because you are too lazy to purchase outside of Amazon, you are likely then just throwing your money away.
+There are many sellers such as via Amazon and other discounters that have attempted to get on the AAP Wonder Shell bandwagon selling clearance Wonder Shells [as a the genuine product is one of the best methods to provide mineral Cations to help with Redox balance], it is worthy of note that Wonder Shells lose their Cation charge slowly, so purchasing clearance product to save a few pennies or because you are too lazy to purchase outside of Amazon, you are likely then just throwing your money away.

 The ONLY full line (including Medicated) of authorized AAP Wonder Shells is American Aquarium Products.
 These are fresh product that are rotated in inventory with new stock every month.

 - Addition of positive mineral ions in between water changes, especially during times of stress or high bio loads can increase the Redox Reduction to counter oxidative affects on fish.

 - Use of a true UV Sterilizer which impacts Redox Balance in a different way than water changes or additional minerals; the UVC irradiation destroys destructive oxidizers in the water column which can otherwise add oxidative stress to fish.
 This is done by changing the magnetism of the water, also sometimes referred to as magnetically charged water.